How Does Google+ Add to Your Social Media Strategy?

 Voting with a +1 makes sense

 together.
-I just vote for everything I appreciate no matter the language or topic.
+I just voted for everything I appreciated no matter the language or topic.
+That way my way of giving back.

 Google+ doesn’t automatically display these +1 votes like Facebook does with likes.